worstprogrammerCN/md5/README.md

 # md5
 not written by myself
-it's a revised copy from github just
+it's a revised copy on github
+just